Tracking Down a Photo Location & Discovering a City Pioneer: D. M. Clower, The Man Who Brought the Telephone to Dallas

 The war ended before Clower had completed his line northward from Houston, but his efforts had helped lay the telegraph infrastructure that the state of Texas relied on for decades afterward.

-I’m not sure who the people are in the top photo of the house.
-When that photo was taken, D. M. Clower and his wife would have been about 73; his daughter Maud and her husband would have been in their early 30s.
-It’s either D. M. and his wife Ellender standing together with a mystery bearded man in the foreground, or it’s Maud and her husband, with D. M. in the foreground.
+The people in the top photo are not identified.
+When that photo was taken, D. M. Clower and his wife, Ellender, would have been about 73; their daughter Maud and her husband Jesse would have been in their early 30s.
+I assume it’s the elder Clowers, with a mystery bearded man in the foreground.

 You never know what you’re going to discover when you read a 106-year-old postcard and wonder where an old house used to be.